What is working capital?

 Focus on multiple suppliers

 To avoid getting into trouble with your working capital, it is important not to depend on one or a few customers.
-Should such a customer, for instance, get into financial trouble or perhaps go bankrupt itself, this will indirectly also have unpleasant consequences for your working capital.
+Should such a customer, for instance, get into financial trouble or perhaps go bankrupt, this will indirectly also have unpleasant consequences for your working capital.
 By working with a larger number of customers, you are less vulnerable when a customer drops out.

 Make sure you have the right stock